Key Takeaways:

 <link rel="alternate" hreflang="x-default" href="https://example.com/" />

-The x-default value points to the fallback version for users whose language isn’t explicitly served.
-Crucially, hreflang must be bidirectional: If page A references page B, page B must also reference page A. Faulty hreflang implementations are one of the most common technical SEO problems for international websites.
+Crucially, hreflang must be bidirectional: if page A references page B, page B must also reference page A. Faulty hreflang implementations are one of the most common technical SEO problems with international websites.

 JavaScript & Rendering: The Hidden Hurdle

-Modern websites often use JavaScript to load content dynamically.
+Modern websites often use JavaScript to dynamically load content.
 What creates a smooth experience for users poses significant challenges for Google.
 Googlebot can execute JavaScript, but the process is complex and delayed.

 Google’s Two-Stage Rendering Process

 Google crawls and renders in two separate steps.
-During the first crawl, only the initial HTML code is captured – what the server delivers directly.
-The page is then queued in a rendering queue, where it waits for execution by the Web Rendering Service (WRS).
-Only there is the JavaScript executed and the fully rendered DOM extracted.
-This is followed by a second indexing with the rendered content.
+On the first crawl, only the initial HTML code is captured.
+The page is then queued for execution by the Web Rendering Service (WRS).
+Only there is JavaScript executed and the fully rendered DOM extracted.
+A second indexing with the rendered content follows.

-The problem is the time delay between step one and step three.
-This can be hours, days, or even weeks – depending on Google’s current capacity and your website’s priority.
-During this time, Google may not see your complete content.
-If your main content is only loaded through JavaScript, you risk it being missing during initial indexing.
+The problem is the time delay between first crawl and rendering.
+Based on current analysis, this can take hours, days, or in individual cases even weeks – depending on Google’s current capacity and your website’s priority.

 Solutions for JavaScript SEO